 US Small Business Administration to offer loans to businesses impacted by I-95 collapse

-NORTHEAST PHILADELPHIA - Small businesses in Northeast Philadelphia may find a little more money, thanks to a low-interest loan program from the U.S. Small Business Administration.
+PHILADELPHIA - Some Philadelphia businesses may get financial assistance thanks to a low-interest loan program from the U.S. Small Business Administration.

-The purpose of the loan program is to ease financial woes as they return to normal following the collapse of a portion of I-95.
+The purpose of the loan program is to ease financial woes for businesses that were impacted by the collapse of a portion of I-95.

 The collapse caused Pennsylvania Governor Josh Shapiro to announce a disaster declaration, resulting in the immediate use of federal funds to rebuild the roadway.